sourcecred/docs/docs/beta/cred.md

 For example, if a Crypto community has determined that GitHub pull requests are valuable, they might decide each PR is worth 20 Cred.
 If Discourse posts are less valuable to the community, those would earn less Cred.
 Actions that are not seen as contributions, such as playing video games or arguing on the forums, would earn no Cred.

+Actions that produce Cred are tracked and measured by plugins (see below).
+Plugins must be written for each [Platform](/docs/beta/our-platforms) to work with SourceCred.

 <img src="https://sourcecred.io/img/visuals/sourcecred-graph-example.png" alt="Graph visualization showing nodes connected by lines" style="max-width:50%;" />